f5devcentral/BigStats/README.md

-# iclx-graphite
+# f5-statsd
-Push BIG-IP stats to Graphite DB
+Push BIG-IP stats to a Graphite DB, using StatsD